zosealge/RPG/README.md

 please use at least 100x30 terminal size

 # TO DO
-- map editor
-- loading enemies start position from map header
 - terminal size detect and prevent from start when too small
 - move malloc from load submenu to program initialization section and pass pointer to load submenu

 # KNOWN BUGS
-- not every collision test are in place
+- entering into map selection submenu from entry screen, not selecting map, and exit cause seg fault
+- enemies near walls dissapear for a moment
+- shooting walls at zero distance erases them
 - fireballs can fly infinite when out ouf bounds of window (or cause undefined behavior)